EPIC-model/workshop/README.md

 - [How to load the EPIC environment](#how-to-load-the-epic-environment)
 - [How to load the Python virtual environment](#how-to-load-the-python-virtual-environment)

+### How to access the Cirrus cluster
+For further details please visit https://docs.cirrus.ac.uk/user-guide/connecting/.

 ### Prerequisites
 Before you start, you must clone this repository to your working directory on Cirrus.
 You can do this by
 ```bash